HUGE Sign-on Bonus: Lyft Driver Promo Code

 - Giving those rides within a certain time frame (varies by city)

-If you have questions at any point during the application process, feel free to email us or get in touch with Lyft directly.
+If you have questions at any point during the application process, feel free to email us or contact Lyft customer service to get help.

 If you’ve paid attention to Lyft driver promotions, you’ll notice that all bonuses are not alike.
 In fact, depending on which city you sign up to drive in, bonuses can vary by amount, or type alltogether.